robetatis/study_notes_regression/README.md

 This same  logic can be used to asses inividual regressors.
 Actually, if we square the $t$-value of each individual regressor in an MLR, we get the $F$ value of a regression that omits that variable.
 Again, the logic here is: if we remove regressor $x_j$ and fit the model, and then compare the resduals to the full model, there should be a increase in $\text{RSS}$ if $x_j$ was important.

-To test whether the omitted $q$ regressors are non-zero, we can't we just fit a model with those $q$ regressors and check if they're non-significant.
+To test whether the omitted $q$ regressors are non-zero, we can't just fit a model with those $q$ regressors and check if they're non-significant.
 The reason is ommited variable bias - if the omitted $p-q$ regressors are correlated with the included ones, that bias will likely make the latter non-zero.
 The only way to avoid this is to take those $q$ regressors out of the model and fit the other $p-q$ regressors.
-That way, we can check if removing those $q$ regressors affects $RSS$, which is what we check with the above F-test.
+That way, we can check if removing those $q$ regressors affects $\text{RSS}$, which is what we check with the above F-test.
 Note: if the removed $q$ regressors are correlated with the included ones, the F-test will have less power (because the effect of the omitted $q$ variables will still bias the $p-q$ included regressors, and this will lead to slightly smaller $\text{RSS}_0$).

 ### Variable selection